python/cpython/Doc/library/asyncio-sync.rst

    This class, as a clone of :class:`threading.Barrier`, provides a simple synchronization primitive for use by a fixed number of tasks that need to wait for each other.
-   Each of the task tries to pass the barrier by calling the :meth:`~Barrier.wait` method and will block until all of the tasks have made their :meth:`~Barrier.wait` calls.
+   Each of the task tries to pass the barrier by calling the :meth:`~Barrier.wait` method and would block until all of the tasks have made their :meth:`~Barrier.wait` calls.
    At this point, the tasks are released simultaneously.

    The barrier can be reused any number of times for the same number of tasks.